DataDog/datadog-api-client-go/datadog_v1/docs/Monitor.md

 ### SetModified

-`func (o *Monitor) SetModified(v string)`
+`func (o *Monitor) SetModified(v time.Time)`

-SetModified gets a reference to the given string and assigns it to the Modified field.
+SetModified gets a reference to the given time.Time and assigns it to the Modified field.

 ### GetMulti